crate/services-docs/docs/howtos/connect-to-cluster/python.rst

 	        result = cursor.fetchone()
 	        print(result)

-For more information see `psycopg documentation`_.

 aiopg
 -----

 aiopg is a python library for accessing a PostgreSQL database from the asyncio PEP-3156/tulip) framework.
 It wraps asynchronous features of the Psycopg database driver.

-Example implementation will look like this:
+For more information, see the `aiopg documentation`_.

 .. code-block:: python